yuan-feng/concurrent_computing/cpp/MPMCQueue/Readme.md

 ## Multiple-producer multiple-consumer queue.

-This implementation is to learn/practice multithreading from the excellent code from [rigtorp](https://github.com/rigtorp/MPMCQueue).
+This implementation is to learn/practice multithreading from the excellent code of [rigtorp](https://github.com/rigtorp/MPMCQueue).

 It is Lock-free, or actually lower-level Bus-lock on the atomic variables.